wagner-certat/intelmq/docs/proposal.md

 Enable the bot on boot with the process manager. (intelmq: write at most one entry of `@reboot intelmqctl start` to crontab, systemd: `systemctl enable bot-name@bot-id`)

+Only applies to bots with run mode = stream.

 ## schedule / unschedule

 ```bash